visforvali/ws297y/materials.md

 ---

 Except for your composition notebook and the book you're setting aside to destroy, all required texts and materials are provided for free on Classes\Content.
+These are also linked in the Calendar.

 # Readings